surfe/api-examples/integration-examples/contact-enrichment-example/README.md

 - Job Title
 - LinkedIn Profile URL

 Not all fields need to be populated for each contact.
 The enrichment process will attempt to fill in missing information and correct any outdated information.
+However you need to provide either a linkedinUrl or a combination of "firstName lastName companyName" or combination of "firstName lastName companyWebsite"

 ## Usage